Portfolio UX / UI

 • Tracked visual inconsistencies and interface friction points across teams

-• Evaluated review session flow to reduce context switching
+• Evaluated review session flow to identify opportunities to reduce context switching

 • Built PowerBI layout templates to standardize visual hierarchy and filter placement

-• Designed in-dashboard navigation using bookmarks (vs. tab overload)
+• Designed in-dashboard navigation using bookmarks in place of tab overload

-• Created flexible role-specific views tailored to user type (exec vs. field vs. analyst)
+• Created flexible role-specific views tailored to exec, field, and analyst user types

-• Formalized a “Power User” enablement model to decentralize dashboard ownership and encourage sustainable growth
+• Formalized a "Power User" enablement model to decentralize dashboard ownership and support sustainable growth